 The schematic below, illustrates the FloodSENS algorithm structure, the overall architecture, and the key submodules.

-The main modules that make up the full package of the development FloodSENS product are:
+The main elements that make up the full package of the development of FloodSENS are:

-FloodSENS seeks to resolve some of the biggest challenges in utilizing EO data for flood mapping, namely the cloud cover in images and low resolution.
-In fact, no mapping app exists on the market that scales between drone and optical satellite imagery, while overcoming the major limitations of optical EO imagery during floods.
+FloodSENS seeks to resolve some of the biggest challenges in utilizing EO data for flood mapping, namely the cloud cover in images and low resolution, typically much coarser than 30 m in pixel size for current global operational maps.
+In fact, no mapping app exists on the market that maps floods consistently in different biomes at the global level , while overcoming the major limitations of optical EO imagery during floods.

 This is exactly what the innovation of FloodSENS is addressing by using a machine learning algorithm to reconstruct flooding under clouds in partially clouded optical satellite images.
-The final map output will not only have an accurate reconstructed flood map, but is also of higher spatial resolution than the original satellite flood image.
+The final map output will not only have an accurate reconstructed flood map, but will produce maps at consistent accuracy levels across different biomes.

 The added value of FloodSENS centers around two major innovations: